LM-SAL/iris_muse_team_meeting/docs/abstracts.md

 * **Author**: Graham Kerr

+    **When**: FILL IN

     **Coauthors**: None
     <details> <summary> <b>Title</b>: Energy transport during solar flares: Disentangling different mechanisms via model-data comparisons  </summary>
       <b>Abstract</b>
       Solar flares release a tremendous amount of energy, that ultimately produces a broadband enhancement to the Sun’s radiative output.
 Detailed study of solar flare ribbons and footpoints has revealed much about the plasma response to energy injection, as well as how that energy propagates from the corona to lower atmosphere.
 However, model-data discrepancies have demonstrated that we are missing key ingredients.
 Our picture of flare energetics, considering both the magnitude of energy and its spatiotemporal distribution through the Sun’s atmosphere, is incomplete.
 I will present an overview of some key model-data discrepancies, as well as recent examples of how high-resolution observations, and attempts to model them, have revealed key insights to flare energy transport.
 Those observations include high-cadence IRIS datasets, and Solar Orbiter’s Major Flare Campaign datasets.
 I will conclude with some comments on how MUSE will make substantial progress in furthering our understanding of the various means by which flare energy is transported.
     </details>

 * **Author**: Elena Khomenko

+    **When**: FILL IN

     **Coauthors**: E. Khomenko, A. Navarro, N. Vitas, M. Collados, D. Martínez-Gómez, B. Popescu Braileanu, M. Modestov, S. J. Gonzalez Manrique, M. Koll Pistarini, M. M. Gómez Míguez, I. Bonilla Mariana
     <details> <summary> <b>Title</b>: Modeling and observing ion-neutral interaction in the solar atmosphere </summary>